 If you use Revel’s POS system, you can use the company’s integrated payments solution, Revel Advantage, or a third-party provider.
 Revel Advantage is structured according to a fixed rate pricing model, which means that you pay a fixed rate regardless of card type, processing volume, and other factors.
 In the case of Revel Advantage, you’ll be paying 2.49%, plus $0.15 per transaction.

 The advantage of paying the same rate for every transaction is that, in theory, it’s easier to predict your processing costs each month.
 But that convenience comes with a price.

 The tradeoff here is that these fixed rates are significantly more expensive on a per-transaction basis than other pricing models because the payment processor wants to cover their costs for all types of cards.
 This means that if your customers are mainly using low-cost cards like no-fee credit cards and debit cards (versus premium or rewards-based cards), you could end up paying much more in credit card fees than necessary.

 TouchBistro also gives U.S. customers the option to use its integrated TouchBistro Payments solution powered by Chase.
-TouchBistro Payments is structured according to a cost plus pricing model, with no long-term contract required.
+TouchBistro Payments is structured according to a cost plus pricing model.
 Under this kind of pricing model, the restaurant owner pays the non-negotiable interchange fee (for the type of credit card being used) and a flat mark-up.

 The benefit to a cost plus pricing model is that you pay a custom rate for each transaction, instead of a flat rate for all transactions – regardless of what type of card or method of payment is used.
 Though this fee is less predictable, it’s generally the least expensive option for restaurants that serve customers who use a wide variety of cards.